A Multiobjective Optimization Framework for Irrigation Water Allocation: Introduction

 The main objective of this research is to enhance the practical applicability and effectiveness of irrigation water allocation models in the Muhuri Irrigation Project.
-To achieve this, the following specific aims are proposed: \begin{itemize} \item[(i)] Develop two single-objective mathematical models under a common set of constraints, including pumping balance, minimum area requirements, and total land availability.
-The objectives are formulated and solved individually: (a) maximization of economic benefit, and (b) minimization of environmental flow deficiency. \item [(ii)] Compare established multiobjective methods with previous work on the Muhuri Irrigation Project using the same database\cite{Ullah2021}. \item[(iii)] Formulate single-objective mathematical models and obtain optimal solutions using interior-point and sequential quadratic programming across different algorithms. \item[(iv)] Design efficient algorithms, evaluate their performance, and implement a structured solution procedure for the proposed models through computational experiments. \end{itemize}
+To achieve this, the following specific aims are proposed: \begin{itemize} \item[(i)] Develop two single objective mathematical models under a common set of constraints, including pumping balance, minimum area requirements, and total land in the Muhuri Irrigation Project.
+The objectives are formulated and solved individually: (a) maximization of economic benefit, and (b) minimization of environmental flow deficiency. \item [(ii)] Compare established multiobjective methods with previous work on the Muhuri Irrigation Project using the same database\cite{Ullah2021}. \item[(iii)] Formulate single objective mathematical models and obtain optimal solutions using interior point and sequential quadratic programming across different algorithms. \item[(iv)] Design efficient algorithms, evaluate their performance, and implement a structured solution procedure for the proposed models through computational experiments. \end{itemize}

-To address these pressing challenges, this study proposes a comprehensive optimization framework.
-The framework (i) evaluates and contrasts multiple optimization algorithms, and (ii) develops a robust decision-support system that closely reflects the real-world conditions faced in the field.
-The findings are expected to assist policymakers, irrigation planners, and water resource managers in making informed, data-driven, and climate-resilient decisions that enhance agricultural water efficiency and sustainability.

 The rest of paper is organized as follows.
 Section \ref{Insight} discusses the theoretical insights and managerial contributions of this study.
 Section \ref{Form} reviews previous works and highlights the problems encountered in the Muhuri Irrigation Project.
 Section \ref{Moo} sets out the preliminary concepts used to build the proposed models, especially single objective and multiple objective models.
 Introduces two new mathematical formulations for constrained optimization problems, including environmental constraints.
 Section \ref{NuExp} presents numerical experiments and solutions for individual single objective models.
 Section \ref{MOP} illustrates the Pareto front obtained from the solutions and compares the results with one another as well as with the previous study.
 Section \ref{Con} concludes with a summary of findings, limitations, and directions for future research.